AssadAnabosi/Manager-2.0/README.md

   - **email**: is the email of the user.
   - **phoneNumber**: is the phone number of the user.
   - **password**`*`: is the password of the user.
-  - **active**: is a flag that is set to decide whether the user is allowed to login or not.
+  - **active**: is a flag that is set to decide whether the user is allowed to log in or not.
-  - **role**: are the different roles that a **Worker** can have, different roles gives the ability to do more or less actions they can perform.
+  - **role**: are the different roles that a **Worker** can have, different roles give the ability to do more or less actions they can perform.
     1. **User**: can only view his own logs and change his password and preferences.
-    2. **Spectator**: can view all the bills, workers, logs, payees and cheques, but can't edit anything besides his password and preferences.
+    2. **Spectator**: can view all the bills, workers, logs, payees, and cheques, but can't edit anything besides his password and preferences.
     3. **Moderator**: can do what a **Spectator** can do, and can add new records, but with restricted deletion and editing abilities, where he can't update or delete a worker.
-    4. **Administrator**: Highest level of access can do anything.
+    4. **Administrator**: The highest level of access can do anything.
   - **theme**: is the preferred theme that the user is using.
   - **language**: is the preferred language that the user is using.
 - **Log**: is the record of the work(Worksheet/Timesheet) that is done by the worker.